sagb/alttab/doc/wm-setup.md

 Tested window managers
 ----------------------

+See [here](https://github.com/sagb/alttab/issues/33) how much alttab enhances each WM.

  WM/DE       | best value for `-w` option  | how to release grabbed Alt-Tab | autostart
 ------------ | --------------------------- | ------------------------------ | ---------
 no WM        | 0 (set manually)            | doesn't grab                   | `alttab &` in ~/.xsession